MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-gateway.md

 4. If you had created IPv6 subnet, create a separate IPv6 GRE VIP address pool.
 5. Choose a starting and ending IP address for your range.
 Start the range on the second address of your available subnet.
 For example, if your available subnet is from .1 to .254, start the range at .2.
 For specifying VIP range, don’t use the shortened form of IPv6 address; Use the *2001:db8:0:200:0:0:0:7* format instead of *2001:db8:0:200::7*.
-6. In the **IP addresses reserved for load balancer VIPs** box, type the IP addresses range in the subnet.
-This should match the range you used for starting and ending IP addresses.
+6. In the **IP addresses reserved for load balancer VIPs** box, enter the IP addresses range in the subnet.
+This must match the range you used for starting and ending IP addresses.
 7. You don't need to provide gateway, DNS, or WINS information as this pool is used to allocate IP addresses for VIPs through the network controller only.
 Select **Next** to skip these screens.
 8. In **Summary**, review the settings and finish the wizard.